-§ 550 Interagency Agreements and Memoranda of Understanding for Obtaining Products and Services

-Under some circumstances, judiciary units may wish to acquire goods or services from or through other federal entities.
-The Director has authority to enter into interagency agreements (IAs) and memoranda of understanding (MOUs) for this purpose and has delegated this authority to all chief judges, FPDs, and the FJC Director.
+§ 550 Interagency Agreements and Memoranda of Understanding for Obtaining Products and Services delegated this authority to all chief judges, FPDs, and the FJC Director.
 See: 28 U.S.C. § 604(a)(10)(c) and 31 U.S.C. § 1535; and Guide, Vol 14, § 140.30.30(h).
 This section prescribes procedures applicable to these IAs and MOUs for obtaining products and services from other federal agencies for amounts not-to-exceed their delegation authority.